 - Contact lens solution: cases of defective lens solutions that can cause damage to the eyes have been reported.

 - Slip and fall accidents: these situations can lead to an injury that causes damage to the occipital lobe of the brain, affecting vision.

 Protecting Your Rights in an Eye Injury Claim

 If you have sustained head or eye trauma, it is crucial for you to seek out medical attention right away.
 Blurred vision, double vision, glare sensitivity, and loss of field of vision are all signs of brain or eye trauma.
 It is also important that you see a doctor if you are having difficulty tracking objects, if your peripheral vision has changed, if you are struggling to determine relative distances, or if you can’t quickly locate a specific object.

 If you or a loved one has suffered vision loss as a result of someone else’s negligence, you may be able to seek compensation for current and future medical treatments, lost wages, loss of earning potential, loss of life’s enjoyment, pain and suffering, and emotional distress.
 People who lose their vision may never be able to work again and this could prove financially devastating for their family.
-Crowe Arnold & Majors, LLP can help you seek and obtain fair and full compensation for all your injuries, damages and losses.
+A personal injury lawyer from Crowe Arnold & Majors, LLP can help you seek and obtain fair and full compensation for all your injuries, damages and losses.
 We’ve helped many Dallas families.
 Let us be there for yours.